ralphje/destructify/docs/fieldspec.rst

 .. attribute:: Field.lazy

-   When a :class:`Field` is lazy, it is not actually parsed from the stream during parsing, but only when the value is evaluated.
-A :class:`Proxy` object from the module `lazy-object-proxy <https://pypi.org/project/lazy-object-proxy/>`_ is returned instead: you can use this value wherever you would use a normal value, but be aware that it *may* be a :class:`Proxy` object.
-Such an object is not created in some cases:
+   A lazy field is not parsed from the stream during the parsing of the bytes; its parsing is deferred until the value is evaluated.
+This is done by returning a Proxy object from the module `lazy-object-proxy <https://pypi.org/project/lazy-object-proxy/>`_ that references the offset of the field in the stream and the stream itself.
+The first time the Proxy object is evaluated, the stream is read and the data is parsed.
+This Proxy object can be used almost the same as an actual value.

+   This requires that the stream is not closed when not all lazy fields have been parsed.
+Additionally, the stream must be seekable to find the appropriate data.

+   Note that specifying :attr:`lazy` does not prohibit the parser to parse the field anyway, and return the actual value rather than a Proxy object.
+Some cases where this happens:

    * The :attr:`lazy` attribute has no effect when a value can not be retrieved lazily, i.e. :meth:`Field.seek_end` returns :const:`None`, and the next field defines no absolute :attr:`offset`.
-In this case, the field must still be parsed to retrieve its full length.
+In this case, the field must still be parsed to retrieve its full length, and is therefore parsed immediately.

-   * When :attr:`lazy` fields are referenced and subsequently parsed during parsing, the :class:`Structure` will be built with the actual value rather than the :class:`Proxy` object.
+   * When :attr:`lazy` fields are referenced and subsequently parsed during parsing, the :class:`Structure` will be built with the actual value rather than the Proxy object.

    Additionally, :attr:`lazy` fields that have an absolute :attr:`offset` set (to an integer value), can be referenced during parsing, even if they are defined later.

-   The :class:`Proxy` object can not be resolved when the stream is closed, and :attr:`lazy` fields require that the stream is seekable.

    This attribute has no effect when writing to a stream; a lazy value will be resolved by :meth:`Structure.to_stream`.